444yan/Fine-Tuning-LLaMA-for-SQL-Generation/README.md

 ---

 // The Objective

-Adapt a pre-trained LLaMA model to recognise SQL-specific syntax and structure when given plain-English prompts.
+To adapt a pre-trained LLaMA model to recognise SQL-specific syntax and structure when given plain-English prompts.

 >  “Show all transactions after June 2022.”
 >  → outputs text resembling a SQL query structure (`SELECT ...
 FROM ...
 WHERE ...`)